-Conducting Board and Shareholder Meetings through Electronic MeansAdded by Hawley Troxell in Business Law, News on October 7, 2011
+Conducting Board and Shareholder Meetings through Electronic MeansAdded by Hawley Troxell in Articles & Publications, Business Law on October 7, 2011

 When picturing a meeting of a corporation’s board of directors, one might imagine a scene in a large conference room, overgrown dark wooden table running the length of the room from north to south, financial statements displayed on a large white screen on the north end opposite a chairman wearing a Brooks Brothers’ suit and a skeptical scowl.
 As for a meeting of the corporation’s shareholders, one might recall the scene from the movie Wall Street, where Gordon Gecko gives his impassioned endorsement of greed to a hotel ballroom full of Teldar Paper’s concerned stockholders.